-Migrants overwhelm Italian island; islanders launch protest
+State TV: 4 migrants die in fire on boat off Italian coast

 “Last night was a sit-in but I will call a strike” this week, with storekeepers shuttering shops for a day on the island, which lives off tourism and fishing, Martello said.
 The strike is aimed “against a government which doesn’t have a strategy” to deal with migrants, he said.

 A week earlier, citing concern over COVID-19 infections, Sicily’s governor ordered migrant processing centers on the large Mediterranean island to shut down.
-But the center-left Italian government, which is in charge of migrant policy nationwide, went to court and the governor’s order was stayed, pending a hearing next month.
+But the center-left Italian government, which is in charge of migrant policy nationwide, went to court and the governor’s order was stayed pending a hearing next month.

-With so many migrants on Lampedusa, a Catholic parish stepped in to find housing for the latest several hundred arrivals.
+With so many migrants on Lampedusa, a Catholic parish stepped in to find housing for the latest arrivals.

 Also reaching Lampedusa on Saturday were 49 migrants whom the Italian coast guard took from a dangerously overcrowded rescue boat, the Louise Michel, which took on so many people it couldn’t navigate.
 The Louise Michel’s operation is funded by street artist Banksy, who also painted the vessel a bright pink, including a lifesaving buoy in the shape of a heart.